dcnieho/Titta/TobiiMex/README.md

-Usage instructions for using the TobiiBuffer class are found in [the Titta documentation](../readme.md).
+Usage instructions for using the TobiiMex class are found in [the Titta documentation](../readme.md).

 setup for if you want to compile this yourself:
 ```